GemachDAO/eliza/packages/plugin-token-trending/README.md

 # Token Trending Plugin

-A comprehensive plugin for tracking and analyzing cryptocurrency trends using multiple data sources.
+A comprehensive plugin for tracking and analyzing cryptocurrency trends, tokens, and liquidity pools using multiple data sources.

 ## Features